Date of Publication: 06 April 2020

-The book is filled with a number of cameos from famous literary characters, such as the real Three Men in a Boat, and is the perfect mystery novel to keep readers on their toes!
+This historical fiction set in Oxford is filled with a number of cameos from famous literary characters, such as the real Three Men in a Boat, and is the perfect mystery novel to keep readers on their toes!

-6. Jude the Obscure, Thomas Hardy
+6. Jude the Obscure, by Thomas Hardy

 The novel tells the story of Jude Fawley, a mason who dreams of becoming a scholar and marrying his distant cousin, Sue, of whom he has fallen in love with.